mourjo/VMScheduling/README.md

 Develop a scheduler (`statEnergy` flag) that reduces the overall energy consumption without relying on Vm migration.
 The resulting simulation must consumes less energy than all the previous schedulers.

+What is the temporal complexity of the algorithm ?

 #### dynamic version (bonus)

 Copy the previous scheduler and modify it to rely on Vm migration to continuously improve the Vm placement (`dynEnergy` flag).
-The resulting simulation must consumes less energy than the static version.
+The resulting simulation must consumes less energy than the static version (even if there is more violations).

-To indicate which Vm to migrate to which host, implement the method `optimizeAllocation`.
-The returned list is the sequence of migration to perform.
-Each list entry is a map that only contains the Vm to migrate (key `vm`) and the destination host (key `host`).
+To indicate which Vm to migrate to which host, implement `optimizeAllocation()`.
+The returned list is the sequence of migrations to perform.
+Each entry is a map that only contains the Vm to migrate (key `vm`) and the destination host (key `host`).
 For example:

 ```java
 public List<Map<String,Object>> optimizeAllocation(List<Vm> vms) {